Smooth Min-Max Monotonic Networks: Background

 A function $f(\x)$ depending on $\x=(x_1,\dots,x_d)^{\text{T}}\in\mathbb R^d$ is non-decreasing in variable $x_i$ if $x_i'\ge x_i$ implies $f(x_1,\dots,x_{i-1},x'_i,x_{i+1}, \dots,x_d) \ge f(x_1,\dots,x_{i-1},x_i,x_{i+1}, \dots,x_d)$; being non-increasing is defined accordingly.
 A function is called monotonic if it is non-increasing or non-decreasing in all $d$ variables.
 Without loss of generality, we assume that monotonic functions are non-decreasing in all $d$ variables (if the function is supposed to be non-increasing in a variable $x_i$ we simply negate the variable and consider $-x_i$).
 We address the task of inferring a monotonous model from noisy measurements.
 For regression we are given samples $\mathcal{D}_{\text{train}}=\{(\x_1,y_1),\dots,(\x_n, y_n)\}$ where $y_i = f(\x_i) + \varepsilon_i$ with $f$ being monotonic and $\varepsilon_i$ being a realization of a random variable with zero mean.
 Because of the random noise, $\mathcal{D}_{\text{train}}$ is not necessarily a monotonic data set, which implies that interpolation does in general not solve the task.

-\subsection{Neural networks with positive weights}
+\subsection{Neural Networks with Positive Weights}

 \paragraph{Basic theoretical results.} A common way to enforce monotonicity of canonical neural networks is to restrict the weights to be non-negative.
-If the activation functions are monotonic, then a network with non-negative weights is also monotonic \citep{sill:97,daniels:2010}.
+If the activation functions are monotonic, then a network with non-negative weights is also monotonic \citep{archer93,sill:97,daniels:2010}.
 However, this does not ensure that the resulting network class can approximate any monotonous function arbitrarily well.
 If the activation functions of the hidden neurons are standard sigmoids (logistic/Fermi functions) and the output neuron is linear (e.g., the activation function is the identity), then a neural network with positive weights and at most $d$ layers can approximate any continuous function mapping from a compact subset of $\mathbb R^d$ to $\mathbb R$ arbitrarily well \citep[][Theorem 3.1]{daniels:2010}.
-Interesting recent theoretical work by \cite{mikulincer:22} shows that with Heaviside step activation functions the above result can be achieved with four layers for non-negative inputs.
+Interesting recent theoretical work by \citet{mikulincer:22} shows that with Heaviside step activation functions the above result can be achieved with four layers for non-negative inputs (their interpolation results assume monotone data and are therefore not applicable to the general case of noisy data).
 However, if the activation functions in the hidden layers are convex, such as the popular (leaky) ReLU and ELU \citep{nair2010rectified,maas2013rectifier,clevert2015fast} activation functions, then a canonical neural network with positive weights is a combination of convex functions and as such convex, and accordingly one can find a non-convex monotonic function that cannot be approximated within an a priori fixed additive error \citep[][Lemma 1]{mikulincer:22}.
-However, their interpolation results assume monotone data and are therefore not applicable to the general case of noisy data considered in that study.

 \paragraph{Min-max networks.}